fastapi/typer/docs/tutorial/options/prompt.md

 # Project name: $ Old Project
 # Repeat for confirmation: $ New Spice

-Error: the two entered values do not match
+Error: The two entered values do not match

 # Project name: $ Old Project
 # Repeat for confirmation: $ Old Project